 2. Regular Dental Checkups

 Never undermine the power of scheduling a regular dental appointment.
 Your dentist in Dryden can provide you with a guideline and tips to avoid tooth decay.
 For instance, they can help assess your risk level of developing cavities.
-Once a cavity is identified, they can take a more specific approach to treating your problem.
+Once a cavity is identified, they can take a more specific approach to treat your problem.
 They can instruct you to implement some changes to your hygiene and diet to lower your risk and improve your oral health.

 A dental checkup should be scheduled every 6 months.
 This way, any early signs of tooth decay can be discovered.
 This will help you avoid expensive treatment and save your teeth.
 If you continue to delay your dental appointment, it might be too late to save your teeth.
 Despite advancements in dentistry, tooth extraction and replacement is always the very last resort.